markusrenoldner/science-notes/Differentiation in coordinate systems (Vector calculus).md

-#TODO big todo, add all diff. operators  and coordinates
+#todo big todo, add all diff. operators  and coordinates

 ## Topics